Jonathan L. Mayes

-Mr. Mayes advises clients on a wide array of matters including employment and labor-related issues, tort claims, contract claims.
-Prior to joining the firm, Mr. Mayes served the city of Indianapolis as the deputy director and special counsel for the department of public safety and as the chief litigation counsel to the city of Indianapolis.
-Before joining the city of Indianapolis, Mr. Mayes served as Corporation Counsel for the city of Kokomo, Indiana following his private practice at another Indianapolis law firm.
+Jon advises clients on a wide array of matters including employment and labor-related issues, tort claims, and contract claims.
+Prior to joining the firm, Jon served the City of Indianapolis as the deputy director and special counsel for the Department of Public Safety and as the chief litigation counsel to the City of Indianapolis.
+Before joining the City of Indianapolis, Jon served as corporation counsel for the City of Kokomo, Indiana, following his private practice at another Indianapolis law firm.

-Mr. Mayes has represented clients at both the trial level in state and federal courts and before the U.S. Court of Appeals for the Seventh Circuit, Indiana Supreme Court, and Indiana Court of Appeals.
-Mr. Mayes has also represented clients in dozens of matters before the U.S. Equal Employment Opportunity Commission, U.S. Department of Labor, Indiana Civil Rights Commission, Indiana Department of Workforce Development’s tax and unemployment divisions, the U.S. Department of Education Office for Civil Rights, the U.S. Department of Labor Office of Compliance and Contract Programs (OFCCP), and the Indiana Education Employees Relations Board.
+Jon has represented clients at both the trial level in state and federal courts and before the U.S. Court of Appeals for the Seventh Circuit, Indiana Supreme Court, and Indiana Court of Appeals.
+Jon has also represented clients in dozens of matters before the U.S. Equal Employment Opportunity Commission, U.S. Department of Labor, Indiana Civil Rights Commission, Indiana Department of Workforce Development’s tax and unemployment divisions, the U.S. Department of Education Office for Civil Rights, the U.S. Department of Labor Office of Compliance and Contract Programs (OFCCP), and the Indiana Education Employees Relations Board.

 Indiana University Robert H. McKinney School of Law – Indianapolis (J.D., Dean’s List, 2005)

 Indiana University Kelley School of Business (B.S. in finance and accounting, cum laude, 2002)